-Remember to fill out the Diagnostics Checklist (see "Diagnostics Checklist" on page 107).
-If possible, turn on your system before you call Dell for technical assistance and call from a telephone at or near the computer.
-You may be asked to type some commands at the keyboard, relay detailed information during operations, or try other troubleshooting steps possible only at the computer system itself.
-Ensure that the system documentation is available.
+Remember to fill out the Diagnostics Checklist (see "Diagnostics Checklist" on page 132).
+If possible, turn on your computer before you call Dell for assistance and call from a telephone at or near the computer.
+You may be asked to type some commands at the keyboard, relay detailed information during operations, or try other troubleshooting steps possible only at the computer itself.
+Ensure that the computer documentation is available.

-CAUTION: Before servicing any components inside your computer, see your Product Information Guide for important safety information.
+CAUTION: Before working inside your computer, follow the safety instructions in your Product Information Guide.

 Diagnostics Checklist

 Name:

 Date:

 Address:

 Phone number:

-Service Tag (bar code on the back of the computer):
+Service Tag (bar code on the back or bottom of the computer):

 Express Service Code:

 Return Material Authorization Number (if provided by Dell support technician):

 Operating system and version:

-Peripherals:
+Devices:

 Expansion cards:

 Are you connected to a network?
 Yes No

-Network, version, and network card:
+Network, version, and network adapter:

 Programs and versions:

 See your operating system documentation to determine the contents of the system's start-up files.
-If possible, print each file.
+If the computer is connected to a printer, print each file.
 Otherwise, record the contents of each file before calling Dell.

 Error message, beep code, or diagnostic code:

 Description of problem and troubleshooting procedures you performed: